 Babinda is popular for very good reasons.

 The RV friendly town of Babinda has a rest area nestled by a creek with banks carpeted in luscious green.
 I have to admit being biased, as this is the area I call home.
-The town is pleasant stroll to the west over the railway lines and over the Bruce Highway.
+Badinda is a pleasant stroll to the west over the railway lines and over the Bruce Highway.
 The information centre is helpful even when busy, as it often is.
 Local arts and crafts are available here too.

 The Munro picture theatre was blown apart during Cyclone Larry.
-Fortunately it has been rebuilt bigger (sound wise) and better (sound wise) than ever.
+Fortunately, it has been rebuilt bigger (sound wise) and better (sound wise) than ever.
 Time your stay for Friday, Saturday or Sunday for the best value movies on the big screen I know of.
 Last time I was there it was $7, a bit more for 3D – yes!
 3D at the Munro Theatre.
 Look it up on the Internet for what and when.

 If you prefer videos, a wide variety is available at very affordable rates.